sv-pro/agent-world-compiler-poc/README.md

 # Agent World Compiler PoC

-A minimal proof-of-concept for a conference talk about securing agentic AI by converting observed agent execution into least-privilege runtime boundaries.
+A minimal proof-of-concept showing how observed agent execution can be compiled into deterministic least-privilege runtime boundaries.

 ---

+## What this is

+This PoC does not try to make agent reasoning safe.
+It makes the executable boundary around agent actions explicit, minimal, and reproducible.

+---

 ## Problem statement

 Agentic AI systems execute sequences of tool calls on behalf of a user or an automated pipeline.
 Each tool call touches a real resource (files, APIs, shells, credentials).

-The agent's *effective capability* at runtime is rarely defined in advance; it expands opportunistically as the agent discovers new tools or receives instructions from untrusted sources.
+In most systems, the agent's *effective capability* is not defined in advance.
+It evolves opportunistically through:
+- discovered tools,
+- prompt instructions,
+- runtime approvals.

+Decisions are made at runtime, not from a predefined execution boundary.

 This creates three concrete failure modes:

 1. **Scope creep** – the agent accumulates capabilities beyond what any single workflow requires.
 2. **Taint propagation** – data from an untrusted source (LLM output, external API response) flows into a side-effecting tool call without sanitisation.
-3. **Undefined behaviour** – the agent invokes a tool that was never part of the intended workflow and there is no policy to deny it.
+3. **Undefined behaviour** – the agent invokes a tool or action outside the intended workflow surface, with no predefined boundary to constrain it.

 ---